DiptoSarkar182/docker_demo_post/README.md

 # Docker Deployment on Render

-This is a simple project about Post CRUD which demonstrates the process of deploying an application using Docker on Render.
+This is a simple project about Post CRUD which is deployed on render by using docker.
 Throughout this project, I've explored and implemented various Docker-related practices, including creating Dockerfiles, building Docker images, and pushing them to Docker Hub.